zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/validating-text-and-numeric-field-entries.md

 ### Using Regular Expressions

-Users can use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to create custom validation criteria.
+Forms can be configured to use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to create custom validation criteria.
 For example, use this regular expression to ensure that ten consecutive numeric digits are entered in a phone number field:

     ^[0-9]{10}$